 The Austin area has several great dog parks.
 Some of them are hiking trails, some are fenced-in designated dog parks, while others are larger multi-use parks that are simply zoned leash-free areas.
-While there are a few other off-leash parks in the area, we recommend these particular parks and have complied a list of features on each.
+While there are many other off-leash parks in the area, we recommend these particular parks and have complied a list of features on each.
 Make sure to check out this article on Dog Park Etiquette.
-Remember – it’s important to have off leash control of your dog when visiting the Austin area dog parks, even if they are fenced in.
+Remember – it’s important to have off-leash control of your dog when visiting the Austin area dog parks, even if they are fenced in.
 Enjoy!

 Auditorium Shores 920 W. Riverside Dr. Austin TX 78704

 This is our favorite park!
 The park is large enough that everyone can spread out and run their dogs while enjoying the view of the Austin skyline.
 Dogs can swim and cool off in Town Lake, which is directly next to the jogging and bike trail.
 This is a great park to spend the day with your dogs, friends and family.

 Emma Long Metropolitan Park 1600 City Park Rd.
 Austin TX 78730